numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Abstract
 ========

-Since NumPy 1.7, promotion rules are defined through the "safe casting" concept which relies on inspection of the actual values involved.
+Since NumPy 1.7, promotion rules use so-called "safe casting" which relies on inspection of the values involved.
-While these choices were well intended, they lead to complexity: both in implementation and user experience.
+This helped identify a number of edge cases for users, but was complex to implement and also made behavior hard to predict.

 There are two kinds of confusing results: